A couple of weeks ago I was in London to see The Ruling Class at the Trafalgar Transformed. Amazing performance. I loved every bit of it.

 As I am a huge fan of James, after the show I went to the backstage entrance door, I stood in a very British line and I waited for him to come out.
 He does it almost every night.
 He goes through the line, takes pictures with fans, signs everything they ask him to sign, chats a little.

 Then my turn came.
-I said him he was superb in the play.
-I said him I saw him two years ago in Macbeth and I thought I’ve seen it all but no. He surprises us every time.
+I told him he was superb in the play and that I saw him two years ago in Macbeth and that I thought I’ve seen it all but no. He surprises us every time.
 (Did I tell you I am a HUGE fan?).

 Then I had my ticket signed, my picture taken and then I went with my little prepared speech:

 – May I ask you something?
 I write about pasta, I have a pasta blog and a book…

 – Yes!
 May I ask you, and publish, which is your favorite pasta dish?

 – mmm… let me think.
 Yes, definetly Linguine with scampi…

 – Great thanks!
 I will publish the recipe for you!

 As he is ever reading it… but hey!
 You can never know!

 Ingredients for 2 people